CS

 Feature Showdown

-The GAC Aion V features a 14.6-inch touchscreen paired with a 8.9-inch digital dash, while the BYD Atto 3 gets a 12.8-inch display.
+The GAC Aion V features a 14.6-inch touchscreen paired with a 8.9-inch digital dash, while the BYD Atto 3 gets a 12.8-inch display and 5-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The GAC Aion V stands out with wireless charging, panoramic roof, heated front seats, ventilated seats and power tailgate that you will not find on the BYD Atto 3.
+The GAC Aion V stands out with wireless charging, panoramic roof, heated front seats, ventilated seats, power tailgate and V2L that you will not find on the BYD Atto 3.
 The BYD Atto 3 counters with Dirac audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain